-Here, our partner Ellevest — an easy online investing tool that uses algorithms tailored to your salary, gender, and lifespan (aka your real life) — put together some tips for how to stop procrastinating and start organizing our personal finances better today.
+Here, our partner Ellevest—an easy online investing tool that uses algorithms tailored to your salary, gender, and lifespan (aka your real life) shares some tips for how to stop procrastinating and start organizing our personal finances better today.

 Let’s get started.